ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 # Conclusions

-This article presents an empirical investigation into the variations in energy consumption among key JVM platforms on the x86_64 Intel chipset.
-The study explores the differences observed when running off-the-shelf web-based applications as well as common code patterns such as logging, memory accesses, exception throwing, algorithms with different time complexities, string concatenation, virtual calls, etc.
+This article presents an empirical investigation into the variations in energy consumption among key JVM implementations on the `x86_64` Intel chipset.
+The study includes off-the-shelf web-based applications (Spring Boot and Quarkus-based), as well as custom Java code samples (micro benchmarks) that rely on common code patterns such as logging, memory accesses, exception throwing, algorithms with different time complexities, string concatenation, virtual calls, etc.

-One important takeaway is that measuring energy consumption in the case of small applications (and code patterns) does not reveal much about the efficiency of those code patterns.
-In other words, it is very difficult to quantify small code optimizations in terms of energy consumption unless these code changes have a significant impact on runtime (e.g., Garbage Collector, Compiler, etc.).
+One important takeaway is that measuring energy consumption in the case of micro benchmarks does not reveal much about the efficiency of those code patterns.
+In other words, it is very difficult to quantify small code snippets in terms of energy consumption unless these code snippets have a significant impact on runtime (e.g., Garbage Collector and/or Compiler).
-This is very much different when it comes to performance, where the ecosystem has a lot of tools to precisely measure it.
+However, this contrasts with performance measuring, where tools can accurately measure even a few instructions down to the nanosecond level.

-Nevertheless, when it comes to energy consumption, the selected JVM implementations exhibit varying levels of energy efficiency depending on the tested use cases, often displaying significant differences.
+Nevertheless, when it comes to energy consumption, the selected JVM implementations exhibit varying levels of energy efficiency depending on the use case, often displaying significant differences.

-Based on the tests and collected data, the energy consumption during the build time is significantly higher in the case of GraalVM Native Image (even higher when PGO is enabled) compared to the other JVMs.
+Overall, based on the conducted tests and collected data, it's evident that energy consumption during the build time is significantly higher in the case of GraalVM Native Image, especially when PGO is enabled, compared to other JVMs.
 However, this is expected, as the GraalVM Native Image performs the compilation process ahead of time.
+Additionally, Azul Prime VM exhibits slightly higher energy consumption during build time compared to other JVMs such as Eclipse OpenJ9 VM, Oracle GraalVM, OpenJDK HotSpot VM, and GraalVM CE.

-Energy consumption is one aspect to consider, but we also need to look into the runtime performance (i.e., the overall efficiency)
+The build energy consumption is one aspect to consider, but we also need to evaluate runtime efficiency, which includes both energy consumption and performance.
+In terms of runtime efficiency, the Native Image with PGO enabled showed the highest efficiency.

-Therefore, speaking about runtime, the most efficient option was the Native Image with PGO enabled, which achieved a relatively moderate score for normalized energy consumption but the best overall normalized throughput.
+While its normalized energy consumption score was relatively moderate compared to other JVMs, it delivered the best overall normalized throughput across all tested use cases.

 GraalVM Native Image without PGO, Azul Prime VM, Oracle GraalVM, GraalVM CE, and OpenJDK HotSpot VM exhibited similar efficiency in terms of power consumption versus performance, with marginal differences.
-Eclipse OpenJ9 VM exhibited comparatively lower energy efficiency but also lower performance.
+Eclipse OpenJ9 VM, on the other hand, also demonstrated moderate overall energy consumption but exhibited the lowest performance in terms of throughput.

-This study was conducted using generally available and common features across the selected JVMs, with little to no tuning (i.e., only adjusting the initial and maximum heap size).
-However, it is important to note that there are specific JVM features available (to improve start-up response times, reducing memory footprint, and thus reducing energy consumption) that might change the picture in a real-world scenario.
+This study was conducted using generally available and common features across the selected JVMs, with little to no tuning (i.e., only adjusting the initial and maximum heap size), except the PGO for the Native-Image.
+However, it is important to note that there are other specific JVM features available (to improve start-up response times, reducing memory footprint, and eventually reducing energy consumption) that might change the picture in a real-world scenario.
 Examples of such features include Eclipse OpenJ9's [shared class cache (SCC)](https://eclipse.dev/openj9/docs/shrc), Azul Prime VM's [ReadyNow!](https://www.azul.com/products/components/readynow), or the novel technology [CRaC](https://wiki.openjdk.org/display/crac) introduced in the OpenJDK.

-Therefore, the report should not be considered as the final determination of the most energy-efficient JVM distribution.
-Instead, it serves as an initial exploration, providing an approach to quantify energy consumption in real-world application scenarios.
+# Final Thoughts

-# Future Work
+This report should not be considered as a final verdict on which JVM is the most energy efficient.
+My goal is to offer an accurate and transparent analysis based on my knowledge, avoiding bias toward any specific JVM.
+I do not aim to promote or favor any JVM over another, and I am not responsible for influencing marketing or community adoption.

-If you have any suggestions or are interested in contributing to this project, please feel free to reach out or open a pull request on [GitHub](https://github.com/ionutbalosin/jvm-energy-consumption).
+Additionally, it covers only a small subset of applications that may not be as representative as your production code.
+Instead, it serves as a starting point for further investigation and can be used as a reference for future analysis.
+It may also be useful for software engineers seeking a better understanding of how to measure energy consumption in the JVM world.

-Your contributions are welcome and appreciated.
+> Join me in making a difference!
+My free-time, and non-profit project welcomes and values any form of involvement.
+Contact me directly or open a pull request on [GitHub](https://github.com/ionutbalosin/jvm-energy-consumption) to contribute to the Java community.

 **Looking forward to contributing to a more eco-friendly world!**